-1) Aircraft parts, and parts that could be reasonably assumed to be sold for aircraft use, shall be segregated from non-aircraft parts.

-I. Scrapped Parts: There shall be a documented procedure in place to mutilate scrapped parts by drilling, grinding, or other appropriate means.
-Parts shall be mutilated to the extent that will preclude the possibility of their being restored and returned to service.
-For additional information see ASA Best Practice - Disposition of Unsalvageable Aircraft Parts.

-1) Records and documents shall be maintained on all serialized scrapped parts.
-The procedure shall identify by title or position the individual responsible for verifying that parts were adequately mutilated before discard.

-2) The distributor shall maintain a record of all life-limited parts scrapped out.
-The record shall contain a description of the part, its part number and serial number, if applicable, and the date the part was scrapped.
-The dealer shall retain this record for at least seven years.

-3) The distributor shall impose these same requirements on their subcontractors and/or repair facilities with whom they do business.

-J. The distributor should report suspected unapproved parts to the FAA according to AC 21-29 or to the appropriate CAA.
+- H. Non-Conforming Materials: The distributor quality system shall have a procedure for removing suspect or nonconforming material that is identified during receiving inspection (or later), and placing the removed material in a separate area until such suspicion or nonconformance can be properly resolved through the Corrective Action Process.
+The separate area may be physically segregated or it may be procedurally segregated, as long as the segregation is effective in preventing inadvertent sale or transfer of the suspect or nonconforming material prior to the identification of an appropriate disposition. - 1) Aircraft parts, and parts that could be reasonably assumed to be sold for aircraft use, shall be segregated from non-aircraft parts. - I. Scrapped Parts: There shall be a documented procedure in place to mutilate scrapped parts by drilling, grinding, or other appropriate means.
+When the distributor chooses to scrap a part, the part shall be mutilated to the extent necessary to preclude the possibility of it being restored and returned to service.
+For additional information see ASA Best Practice Disposition of Unsalvageable Aircraft Parts. - 1) The distributor shall maintain a record of all serialized and/or life-limited parts scrapped out.
+The record shall contain a description of the part, its part number, serial number (if applicable), and the date the part was scrapped.
+The distributor shall retain this record for at least seven years.
+Retaining any other records for the scrapped parts shall be at the discretion of the distributor. - 2) The procedure shall identify, by title or position, the individual responsible for verifying that parts were adequately mutilated before being discarded. - 3) The distributor shall impose these same requirements on their subcontractors and/or repair facilities that scrap parts as agents of the distributor. - J. The distributor should report suspected unapproved parts to the FAA according to AC 21-29 or to the appropriate CAA.